Frequently Asked Questions

 7. Will the race have chip timing?

 Yes.
-The marathon and half-marathon will both use bib chip timing with splits being taken at the halfway point of the marathon and additional locations to be determined.
+All of the events use bib chip timing with splits being taken at the halfway point of the marathon and additional locations to be determined.
 The relay division will have a single chip that team members will wear and hand off at the relay locations.
-This ensures each participant has an accurate finish time and results are immediately available to race organizers.
+This ensures each participant has an accurate finish time and results are immediately available.

 8. Is there a time limit?